·10 min read

 Superhuman's team could observe how users reacted to different features, understand their pain points, and collect immediate feedback.
 This direct line to users was extremely valuable for product development.

-Key Elements of The Strategy
+5 Key Elements of Superhuman's Waitlist Strategy

 Superhuman's strategy was designed to reinforce their premium positioning and ensure user success.
 Let's look at the five key elements that made their approach so effective.